Any organism that has enough vigor, resources and motivation remakes. Bees are no exception.

 - to increase hive numbers

-- as a gift to beginning beekeepers
+- as a gift to another beekeeper

-The best process is to follow the bees.
+Follow the bees.
 They want to swarm in the spring.
 So, let them help solve your queen problems.
 Split a swarming hive.
 And let them raise a new queen.

 Let Them Swarm

-Unlike standard equipment, queen cells are easy to find on tbh comb.
+Unlike standard equipment, queen cells are easy found in top bar hive comb.
 They are all located along a few comb margins and communication holes in the core area.

 A week later, return and cut swarm cells again.
 Usually, that’s the end of swarming.
 Check and cut one more time for good measure.